beanstalkd/beaneater/README.md

  1. If other exception occurs, call 'bury' (error)
  1. Repeat steps 2-5

-The `process` command is ideally suited for a beanstalk job processing daemon.
+The `process!` command is ideally suited for a beanstalk job processing daemon.
+Even though `process!` is intended to be a long-running process, you can stop the loop at any time by raising `AbortProcessingError` while processing is running.

 ### Handling Errors